keeper013/CrossCutterN/README.md

             bool switch6 = <pre-initialized value>;
             bool switch7 = <pre-initialized value>;
             // The following local variables will only be initialized if needed for injected advices
+	    // execution context is for passing object among advices, not switchable because some advices that needs it are not switchable var executionContext = CrossCutterN.Advice.Parameter.ParameterFactory.InitializeExecutionContext();
 	    // executionParameter local variable is not switchable because EntryAdvice1 advice needs it which is in an not switchable aspect var executionParameter = CrossCutterN.Advice.Parameter.ParameterFactory.InitializeExecution(
                 "CrossCutterN.SampleTarget, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null",